neymarql/OmniMoE/README.md

   --config OmniMoE/configs/omni_moe_config.json \
   --dataset /data/vqa/val.json
 ```

+OpenCompass (example): see `evaluation/opencompass/omni_moe_adapter.py` and configure a run file to point at your checkpoints.
+VLMEvalKit (example): import `OmniMoEVLMEval` from `evaluation/vlmevalkit_adapter.py` and register it in your VLMEvalKit model zoo.

 For high-throughput serving, export the HF-style checkpoint produced in `output_dir/final` and load it with vLLM: